danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 that is currently given with a physical meeting?
 For instance, with the signage, T-shirts, plenary slides, etc.

+In particular, is there a sponsor designated as the "Host" of the IETF meeting?
+The Host for physical meetings receives benefits including:

+- Prominent mention in materials and promotion of the IETF meeting.
+- The "host presentation" speaking slot during the plenary.
+- The "Thursday Lunch Speaker Series" time for whatever they wish to present.
+- Mention on the T-shirt for the event (if the Host chooses to fund the creation of a T-shirt).

+Would we have a "Host" for a virtual meeting?

 ### Long-term impact

 If we were successful in holding a completely virtual meeting, would